phongduong/my-portfolio/data/posts/each-block-in-svelte.md

 ---
 title: Each block in Svelte
-description: Iterate array with each block in Svelte
 date: 2020-08-11T15:00:00.000Z
 tag: svelte
 ---

 To iterate array in Svelte, you use `each` block

 ```javascript